astromechza/score-eg-thumbnail-service/README.md

 Routing Key: `thumbnail-generation`

-Message Body: <the raw png, jpeg, or gif> contents
+Message Body: the raw png, jpeg, or gif contents

 Reply-To: the routing key to send the output message to

-Message-Id: an optional message id to include in the logs
+Message-Id: an optional message id to include in the logs -- use this to match responses to requests

 ## Output message

 Exchange: "" (default exchange)

-Routing Key: <whatever the input message declared in Reply-To>
+Routing Key: whatever the input message declared in Reply-To

 Message Body: either the raw 200x200 jpeg bytes, or an errorCode

-Correlation-Id: a copy of the message id that resulted in this response
+Correlation-Id: a copy of the message id that resulted in this response -- use this to match responses to requests

 # Testing with Score